uwlib-cams/sinopia_maps/md/describing_printMonograph_aggregates.md

 ![A representation of an aggregated work and expression, and an aggregate manifestation](../images/option_a.PNG)

 ***Describe one or more of the expressions that are aggregated and the works realized by the expressions.***
+### Recommended for
+- An augmentation aggregate with only one primary expression.
+- A collection or parallel aggregate where no more than three (primary) expressions are aggregated.
+### Details
 - Use template [UWSINOPIA:WAU:rdaExpression:printMonograph:CAMS](https://uwlib-cams.github.io/sinopia_maps/html/UWSINOPIA_WAU_rdaExpression_printMonograph_CAMS.html) for describing an aggregated expression.
 - Use template [UWSINOPIA:WAU:rdaWork:printMonograph:CAMS](https://uwlib-cams.github.io/sinopia_maps/html/UWSINOPIA_WAU_rdaWork_printMonograph_CAMS.html) for describing a work realized by an aggregated expression.
 + Relate the manifestation to an aggregated expression using Manifestation: expression manifested.
 See [Toolkit option](https://access.rdatoolkit.org/en-US_ala-cf0b18a4-5a55-3358-94b0-2d4fb5449314/div_txc_vr1_ffb).
 + Relate an aggregated expression to the manifestation using Expression: manifestation of expression.
 See [Toolkit option](https://access.rdatoolkit.org/en-US_ala-f2747cbc-74d2-3131-a94b-e30effad9d09/div_wb5_l2h_lhb).
 + Relate an aggregated expression to the work realized by the expression using Expression: work expressed.
 See [Toolkit option](https://access.rdatoolkit.org/en-US_ala-f2747cbc-74d2-3131-a94b-e30effad9d09/div_tdm_wdh_lhb).
 + Relate a work to an aggregated expression that realizes it using Work: expression of work.
 See [Toolkit option](https://access.rdatoolkit.org/en-US_ala-4d4d3f5b-8d94-3ee5-89d8-241a98366db4/div_msj_sfh_lhb).
-### Use templates:
-- ...
-### Recommended for:
-- An augmentation aggregate with only one primary expression.
-- A collection or parallel aggregate where no more than three (primary) expressions are aggregated.

 *Return to [top](#pre-cataloging-decisions-choosing-templates-for-describing-aggregates)